I am a postdoctoral fellow in UC Berkeley, working with Alyosha Efros.

 We present a novel GAN-based model that utilizes the space of deep features learned by a pre-trained classification model.
 Inspired by classical image pyramid representations, we construct our model as a Semantic Generation Pyramid - a hierarchical framework which leverages the continuum of semantic information encapsulated in such deep features; this ranges from low level information contained in fine features to high level, semantic information contained in deeper features.
 More specifically, given a set of features extracted from a reference image, our model generates diverse image samples, each with matching features at each semantic level of the classification model.
 We demonstrate that our model results in a versatile and flexible framework that can be used in various classic and novel image generation tasks.
 These include: generating images with a controllable extent of semantic similarity to a reference image, and different manipulation tasks such as semantically-controlled inpainting and compositing; all achieved with the same model, with no further training.

-Blind Super-Resolution Kernel Estimation using an Internal-GAN
+Blind Super-Resolution Kernel Estimation using an Internal-GAN Sefi Bell-Kligler,

-Sefi Bell-Kligler, Assaf Shocher, Michal Irani,
+Assaf Shocher,

 NeurIPS 2019 Oral